The Great Apartment Hunt

 Then I decide I’d rather walk home because I “CLEARLY NEED THE EXERCISE!”

-But then I change my mind and get back in the car because it’s a really long walk.
+But then I change my mind and get back in the car because it’s LA and we don’t do that here.

 Then I realize why I’m crying and I think it’s kind of funny.

 Now I’m laughing really hard and I look over to make sure he’s laughing too but instead his eyes are just really, really big and his mouth is stuffed with a now soggy cookie that has remained un-chewed for the last 10 minutes out of fear.

 Then I remember how much I hate that Thin Mint in his mouth and the laughing stops.

 We sit in silence for a long time.